scrapinghub/scrapy-poet/docs/advanced.rst

 Creating providers
 ==================

-Providers are responsible for building dependencies needed by Injectors.
-A very good example would be the ``ResponseDataProvider``, which builds and provides a ``ResponseData`` instance for Injectors that need it, like the ``ItemWebPage``.
+Providers are responsible for building dependencies needed by Injectable objects.
+A good example would be the ``ResponseDataProvider``, which builds and provides a ``ResponseData`` instance for Injectables that need it, like the ``ItemWebPage``.

 .. code-block:: python